 Although Jesus Christ accomplished our redemption, we are “heirs of God and joint heirs with Christ, if only we suffer with him so that we may also be glorified with him.”
 (Rom 8:17)

-Some people’s crosses are heavier than ours, as life pains ― the opportunities for redemptive suffering ― are distributed unequally or proportionately among humanity.
+Some people’s crosses are heavier than ours, as life pains ― the opportunities for redemptive suffering ― are distributed unequally among humanity.
 Scripture assures we can carry whatever cross God gives us, because we receive strength to endure the cross.

 “No temptation has overtaken you, but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure.”
 (1 Corinthians 10:13)

 The victim soul’ redemptive suffering takes an intense and personal form of grace often accompanied by mystical phenomena, such as visions and locutions, with excruciating physical and spiritual pains.

-St. Faustina Kowalska (1905-1938), Apostle of Divine Mercy, suffered invisible stigmata.
-St. Pio of Pietrelcina (1887-1968) had visible stigmata, poor health and frequent physical and spiritual attacks from the devil.
+St. Faustina Kowalska (1905-1938), Apostle of Divine Mercy, suffered invisible stigmata, and St. Pio of Pietrelcina (1887-1968) had visible stigmata, poor health and frequent evil physical and spiritual attacks.